ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

-                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -C, --signer-bundle PEM             signer certificate bundle file, in PEM format.
+                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -C, --signing-bundle PEM            signing certificate bundle file, in PEM format.
                                       Use a dash (`-`) to be prompted for PEM from console -c, --certs-bundle file             Instance certificate bundle file in PEM or PFX/PKCS#12 format.
                                       Use a dash (`-`) to be prompted for PEM from console